Solving quantum rotor model with different Monte Carlo techniques: Acknowledgement

 \section{Acknowledgement}

 We thank Ying-Jer Kao for insightful discussion and introduction to us the over-relaxation update scheme in Ref.~\cite{Lan2012}.
-WLJ, GPP and ZYM acknowledge the supports from the Ministry of Science and Technology of China through the National Key Research and Development Program (Grant No. 2016YFA0300502), the National Science Foundation of China (Grant Nos.
-11574359,11674370) and Research Grants Council of Hong Kong Special Administrative Region of China through 17303019.
+WLJ, GPP, YZL and ZYM acknowledge the supports from the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33000000) and the RGC of Hong Kong SAR of China (Grant Nos.
+17303019, 17301420 and AoE/P-701/20).
 We thank the Center for Quantum Simulation Sciences in the Institute of Physics, Chinese Academy of Sciences, the Computational Initiative at the Faculty of Science at the University of Hong Kong and the National Supercomputer Center in Tianjin and the National Supercomputer Center in Guangzhou for their technical support and generous allocation of CPU time.

 \begin{appendix}